Back to Top

 New DnD 5e art from 2024 featuring a beautiful tiefling rogue wielding two daggers in a dark alley.

-Steady Aim was an optional rule that was first introduced in Tasha’s Cauldron of Everything. but is not an official rule for the 2024 Rogue.
+Steady Aim was an optional rule that was first introduced in Tasha’s Cauldron of Everything. but is now an official rule for the 2024 Rogue.
 As a bonus action, you get advantage on your next attack roll.
-Notably, you can only use this if you haven’t moved during this turn, and after you use Steady Aim your speed is 0 until the end of the current turn.
+Notably, you can only use this if you haven’t moved during this turn, and after you use Steady Aim your speed is reduced to 0 until the end of the current turn.

 New 2024 art for DnD 5e featuring a Rogue assassin preparing to shoot a bow and arrow from the roof of a fantasy city.